acmdf/vrctv/README.md

 # Contributing

-If you're interested in contributing your feature or patch to project Lily, simply open a pull request.
+If you're interested in contributing your feature or patch to VRCTV, simply open a pull request.
 However, if it's more complex than simple changes, contact me on discord (same username) so we can talk about how it's implemented and if it's within scope.